eslint/eslint/docs/rules/no-unneeded-ternary.md

 * `"defaultAssignment": false` disallows the conditional expression as a default assignment pattern

 ### defaultAssignment

+The defaultAssignment option allows expressions of the form `x ? x : expr` (where `x` is any identifier and `expr` is any expression) as the right hand side of assignments (but nowhere else).

 Examples of additional **incorrect** code for this rule with the `{ "defaultAssignment": false }` option: